lpego/PICT/README.md

 > If the Pi dies unexpectedly (i.e. low battery, forcibly disconnected, etc), the lockfile is removed from `/tmp` and will trigger autorecording after 10 minutes at next boot.

 # Testing battery and storage efficiency

+> [!NOTE]
+> The base system image has a footprint of 2.5GB on `/dev/mcblk0p2`, ~10% fo the total available size.
+The space available for videos is ~26.5 GBs.

 ## Test 1 - 09 Jun, 11pm, battery 30Ah at 100%
 Recording at 1296*972px@10fps, autofocus continuous.
  - At 7:30 am, battery at 68% ...